About Fund Her

-California needs progressive women, especially progressive women of color, who tend to legislate more than men on poverty and education, and who have carried our most important progressive legislation—from equal pay to climate change to gun safety.
+California needs progressive women, especially progressive women of color, who tend to legislate more than men on California’s most critical issues, and who have carried our most important progressive legislation—from equal pay to climate change to gun safety.

 Our strategy has a proven track record of results.
 In 2018, within one year of our launch, California saw its largest ever single-year gain for women's representation.
 Of the 17 women we’ve helped elect so far, more than 50% are women of color or of the LGBTQ+ community.

 On the heels of this success, we included Virginia in our program in 2019.
 Like California, Virginia is a coastal state threatened by rising sea levels and other disastrous impacts of climate change.
 Like California, mass shootings have threatened the lives of Virginia's people.
 But unlike California, both houses of Virginia's legislature are controlled by Republicans—and progressive women are stepping up, across the state, to say enough is enough.

-Now, Virginia's legislature has been flipped to Democratic control and is poised to cast the final vote to ratify the Equal Rights Amendment.
+Now, Virginia's legislature has flipped to Democratic control and almost immediately voted to ratify the Equal Rights Amendment.
 Progressive women were crucial in flipping both the State Senate and the State Assembly.

 Whether it's Orange County, California or Richmond, Virginia, progressive women are taking on Republican men who vote against women, against families, and against the environment.
 We're proud to be expanding our efforts to fight for more seats across more states in the future.